Where to Find the World's Biggest Casinos

 The Galaxy Macau drips luxury.
 Opened in May of 2011, it cost nearly $2 billion to build.
-Aside from its casino, it also offers plenty of other things to do.
+Aside from its casino, it offers plenty of other things for visitors to do.
 You can choose among six hotels to stay in, dine at one of over 120 restaurants, swim in the largest pool in Macau, be pampered at a luxurious spa, book a private movie showing with your own butler in attendance, or go to numerous shows, bands, and other performances.

-And if you go to a casino to gamble, the Macau Galaxy offers everything you could want.
+If you go to a casino to gamble, the Macau Galaxy offers everything you could want.
 It has over 1,500 slot machines and 650 table games spread over 400,000 square feet.

 All of this has made the Galaxy Macau the most successful casino in the world, in terms of revenue.
 In 2014, it brought in $5.85 billion dollars.